easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20190228
+## revisited the notion of moving everything to discrete time
+~(it should be noted that the saturation for LQR controller in continuous time was not implemented)~
+- [x] controller design in discrete time (*lqrDisc.m*, *indeJointControlDisc.m*)
+- [x] zero order hold in Simulink model (*DcontrolDemoIJ.slx*)
+- [ ] quantization of sensors in Simulink model

+## played around with sampling time again
+this was done with individual IJC only, no interactions among them

+`freq_0 == freq_m = 100; freq_sample = [1000, 3000]; samplingTime = [0.33, 1] ms`

+the above was some calculation and usual recommendations (rule of thumb)

+however, there was an obvious nonlinear behavior if `samplingTime > 0.3 ms`

+accompanied with this nonlinear behavior, oscillation within the saturation limits was also observed and assumed to be the reason

+if this was not "perfectly" working, one couldn't expect this would work when there was additional interaction/disturbance

+and when moved this to *exeInitPosScript.m*, it worked when `samplingTime = 0.1 ms`

+## added saturation to *controlDemoLMwI.slx* for LQR controller
+the performance was a little bit worse but it was OK

+the sampling time could be 1 ms

+signals before/after saturation were logged but only before was saved to MATLAB workspace and plotted

+same saturation was also added to *controlDemoLMwI1D.slx*

+after this, a zero order hold was added and the model was saved as *DcontrolDemoLMwI.slx*

+more things were needed for *DcontrolDemoLMwI.slx*

+# 20190105
+## extended the test to even tune gain for velocity
+after discussion with Tong, tried to fix `errGain` and grid search the other 2

+this didn't work out. for unknown reasons, it stuck the first time `velGain` was large

+I think I need to take a step back and think about the paper and what is all of this

 # 20190103
 ## tested with disturbance
 previous tests were done with initial position script and the params chosen did OK